 The Dragon Academy needs to be experienced to be fully appreciated.
 We encourage prospective students and their families to visit us.
 This is a better measure of the right fit than a raft of admissions tests and reference letters.
 To visit us, please contact the Registrar.
 We look forward to meeting you.

 Enrolment: Day 75 (Gr.
 6-12)

 Using the city-as-school--museums, research facilities, performances, academic and cultural institutions--Dragons engage with cutting-edge practitioners.
 Exploring, discussing, questioning, Dragons become true critical thinkers, university-bound in fields from engineering to visual arts.
 Dragon’s small discussion-based classes, inclusivity, expert mentor-teachers, STEAM subject integration (Sciences, Technology, Engineering, Arts, Mathematics) and experiential learning are progressive and gifted.
 Be a Dragon.

 The Dragon Academy is a private Gifted/Alternative day school in Toronto, Ontario.
 The school offers programs for grades 6 to 12 with enrolment of 75 day students.
-The Dragon Academy has an average class size of 6 to 12 students and has a tuition cost $18,500 to $22,500.
+The Dragon Academy has an average class size of 6 to 12 students and has a tuition cost of $18,500 to $22,500 per year.
 Founded in 2001, this private school does not require students to wear uniforms and the language of instruction is English.

 ... read more

 The cultural riches of Toronto inspired us to experiment with museum based education.
 Too often schools hesitate to expose students to "high culture", fearing both the charge of elitism and... read more